external-secrets/external-secrets/SECURITY_RESPONSE.md

 Any potential problem that has an exploit, permits privilege escalation, is simple, and does not require user interaction should be evaluated immediately.
-[CVSS Version 3.1](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator) can be a helpful tool in evaluating the criticality of reported problems.
+[CVSS Version 3.1](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator) can be a helpful tool in evaluating the criticality of reported issues.

 ### Acknowledge receipt of the problem

-Respond to the reporter and notify them you have received the problem and have begun reviewing it.
+Respond to the reporter and notify them that you have received and begun reviewing the problem.
 Remind them of the [embargo policy](https://github.com/cncf/tag-security/blob/231b87f371274b2d68def2c6a35a719210836191/project-resources/templates/embargo-policy.md), and provide them information on who to contact/follow-up with if they have questions.
-Estimate a time frame that they can expect to receive an update on the problem.
+Estimate when they can expect to receive an update.
 Create a calendar reminder to contact them again by that date to provide an update.

 ### Replicate the problem